Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 * Deployment to the production (prod) environment is triggered on merging to the `main` branch, followed by manual approval of the release step.

 Once core infrastructure resources are deployed in prod environment, values will need adding into the prod variable group to reflect the deployed resources (e.g. `amido-stacks-de-pipeline-prod`).
 For additional information, see [Pipelines variable groups](../requirements_data_azure.md#azure-pipelines-variable-groups).

+## Next steps

+Now you have generated and deployed a new Stacks data platform, [setup your local development environment](dev_quickstart_data_azure.md).